-The Master of Science thesis program in Human Development and Family Studies prepares graduates for research positions and for advanced research study at the doctoral level.
+The Master’s in Human Development and Family Studies Program at UNCG prepares graduates for research positions and for advanced research study at the doctoral level.

 The M.S. thesis program of study focuses on the intersection of human development, family processes, and socio-cultural context and is committed to the application of strength-based approaches to the study of diverse children and families.

-- Risk & Resilience in Children and Families
+- Risk and resilience in children and families

 - Adolescence

-Students from our M.S. program go on to do the following:
+Students from our Master’s Program go on to do the following:

 - Ph.D. student